- Instructions for Form 943 - Introductory Material

 Visit the SSA's Employer W-2 Filing Instructions & Information website at

 SSA.gov/employer for information about filing Forms W-2 electronically.
-Electronically filed forms are due by January 31, 2018.
-The SSA no longer accepts any form of magnetic media for wage reporting.
+Electronically filed forms are due by January 31, 2020.
 The SSA prepares Form W-3 based on your electronically filed Form W-2; a separate Form W-3 isn't needed.

 Internal Revenue Service